arthur-ai/arthur-autogen-agentic-demo/README.md

 # Arthur AutoGen Agent Demo

 ## Overview
-This project provides an example of how Arthur Evaluation Engine can be used to protect an Agentic Application.
+This project provides an example of how Arthur Engine can be used to protect an Agentic Application.

 The agentic use-case in this repository is a Financial Analyst Agent that utilizes a handful of tools to query external systems used in generating responses about a user's financial queries.

 ## Key Features
 - **Intelligent Stock Analysis**: Real-time market data processing and analysis
-- **Safety First**: Integration with Arthur Evaluation Engine for response validation
+- **Safety First**: Integration with Arthur Engine for response validation
 - **Multi-Agent System**: Coordinated interaction between specialized AI agents

 ## Prerequisites